islamsabry2008/Github-Store/README.md

 </p>

 <p align="center">
-Github Store is a cross‑platform “play store” for GitHub releases.
+GitHub Store is a cross‑platform “play store” for GitHub releases.
 It discovers repositories that ship real installable binaries and lets you install, track, and update them across platforms from one place.
 </p>